WikiBox/sift3/README.md

 The search tokens from dest need to match the repo description once, in strict order.
 If all search tokens from dest match, then the item from repo is hardlinked into the matching subfolder in dest.

 * Examples 3, 4, 6, 7 and 9 will match example 1.
+* Examples 4, 7 and 9 will match example 2.
-* Example 5 will not match because "Comedy" doesn't match example 1.
+* Example 5 will not match 1 because "Comedy" doesn't match example 1.
-* Example 7 will match because the underscores means a complete word match is not needed.
+* Example 7 will match 1 because the underscores means a complete word match is not needed.
-* Example 8 will not match because the order is wrong.
+* Example 8 will not match 1 because the order is wrong.
-* Example 9 will match because the lower case "movies" is ignored.
+* Example 9 will match 1 because the lower case "movies" is ignored.

 #### Warning: sift3 is intentionally designed to delete/clear whole folder trees without asking for any confirmation.
 Be careful.
 Backup your data.